cea-hpc/modules/doc/source/module.rst

  .. mconfig:: tag_color_name

   Tags whose name should be colored instead of module name.

-Defines :envvar:`MODULES_TAG_COLOR_NAME`.
+  This configuration option is set to an empty value by default.
+It can be changed at installation time with :instopt:`--with-tag-color-name` option.
+  The :envvar:`MODULES_TAG_COLOR_NAME` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html